 Now that the liability shift deadline has passed, retailers who continue accepting magnetic-strip transactions will be held responsible for any fraudulent activity that happens.
 Time magazine called the magnetic strip the equivalent of an 8-track cassette – in that yes, the cards work, but they’re faulty and subject to hacks.

-> According to the latest data from Via, after the U.S. only had about 20 million Visa chip cards in circulation during 2014, this number surged to approximately 141 million by the end of August 2015.
+According to the latest data from Visa, after the U.S. only had about 20 million Visa chip cards in circulation during 2014, this number surged to approximately 363 million by October 2016.
 In total, MasterCard estimates that by the end of 2015, a total of 575 million EMV cards will be in circulation, according to Pymnts.com.
 Although these new cards are supposed to reduce fraudulent activity, the ever-growing number of individuals using these cards might potentially create some confusion and expose unforeseen risks.

-> While most businesses will maintain a POS system that allows for both swiping and dipping, owners should find ways to educate customers about the benefits of dipping the card as opposed to swiping it.
+While most businesses will maintain a POS system that allows for both swiping and dipping, owners should find ways to educate customers about the benefits of dipping the card as opposed to swiping it.
 Since the liability has shifted away from the banks and onto the retailers, failure to have customers dip the card into a POS reader can be costly.

 Owners should consider displaying signs at the check-out point to remind customers who are used to swiping that they should dip instead.
 In addition, initiating a few training sessions for employees to familiarize them on the benefits of using the chip instead of the magnetic strip will also go a long way toward securing payment transactions.